 Blackbeard continued to operate out of North Carolina, which enraged Virginia Governor Alexander Spotswood.
 Virginia had been hit especially hard by Teach’s activities in the past, and despite the lack of support from North Carolina Spotswood decided to make it his mission to bring down Teach.
 Spotswood sent pirate hunters off after Teach, promising a reward from the coffers of the Virginia Colonial Government on top of their royal reward.

 Lieutenant James Maynard of the HMS Pearl would be the man to catch up with Blackbeard off the coast of North Carolina.
 Maynard surprised the pirates at sunrise, and a brutal fight erupted.
-Many on both sides were left dead or wounded from the initial cannon exchange alone, and by the time ship-to-ship fighting ensued the pirates had the clear advantage.
+Many on both sides were left dead or wounded from the initial cannon exchange alone, and by the time ship-to-ship fighting ensued the pirates had a clear advantage.

 But Maynard had one more surprise up his sleeve.
-He’d hidden a large contingent of his force below deck, and as the pirates boarded what they thought was an undermanned ship Maynard’s men charged.
+He’d hidden a large contingent of his force below deck, and as the pirates boarded what they thought was an understaffed ship, Maynard’s men charged.
 The pirates were soon overpowered, and Teach was killed in single combat with Maynard.
 The life of a man who would be known as one of history’s most infamous pirates had come to an end.

 Though Blackbeard is one of the most famous of the Caribbean pirates, few know the true story behind his exploits.
 His ship, which he ran aground before accepting his pardon in 1718, may hold some of those secrets.

-Black Bart: The Greatest Pirate of All
+4. Black Bart: The Greatest Pirate of All

 Ironically, the death of one of the most effective pirates in history would also signal the demise of the pirate lifestyle.
 History knows him as Black Bart, and he was perhaps the greatest pirate who ever lived.
-His career lasted from 1719-1722, a short three years, but in that time he captured more ships and caused more havoc than any pirate before or since.
+His career lasted from 1719-1722, a short three years, but in that time, he captured more ships and caused more havoc than any pirate before or since.

 Roberts raided countless ships from the coast of South America to Newfoundland and Nova Scotia, taking on fleets and single ships alike.
 At the time, the Royal Navy had established control in the Caribbean, but that didn’t stop Black Bart.

 He sailed where he wanted, leaving a trail of destruction in his wake.
 Along the coast of the Colonies, through the Caribbean, and into the West Indies, Roberts took ship after ship.
-By the height of his career he had effectively halted all trade in the West Indies.
+By the height of his career, he had effectively halted all trade in the West Indies.

-Back Bart had become a nightmare for the British Navy, public enemy number one, but at the same time he was somewhat of a hero to the common folk.
-With every conquest his legend grew, and even his adversaries could not help but admire his bravery and cunning.
+Back Bart had become a nightmare for the British Navy, public enemy number one, but at the same time, he was somewhat of a hero to the common folk.
+With every conquest, his legend grew, and even his adversaries could not help but admire his bravery and cunning.
 Roberts was invincible, a ghost on the sea who would never be caught.

 Though he was widely feared, he also had a reputation for fairness among his crew.
 Roberts established rules to ensure professionalism and fair treatment on-ship, and even a system for compensating pirates who were wounded in battle.